Mixing Things Up

 6. Change up the format of your classes

-As countless studies have proven, it's difficult for any of us to concentrate for longer than an hour (many actually suggest the limit is closer to 45 minutes), so try breaking your classes into bite-size chunks.
-For example, if you have an hour to teach, why not give an introduction to the topic for 15 minutes, then give students 10 minutes to re-read the class material, follow this with a 20 minute discussion in small groups, and finally finish off with a 15 minute class discussion at the end.
-Changing format frequently will help to keep students engaged.
+For example, if you have an hour to teach, you could give an introduction to the topic for 15 minutes, then give students 10 minutes to re-read the class material, follow this with a 20 minute discussion in small groups, and finally finish off with a 15 minute class discussion at the end.

 7. Set up a debate

-In any field, there will be theories, models, or concepts which are contentious.
-Try splitting your class in half and asking them to present each side of an issue in a debate.
 Even if students don't agree with the side that they've been asked to represent, this is a great way for them to practice argumentation and critical thinking skills, as well as learning the material at hand.
+And it can help to engage the class, breaking up the rhythm of typical lectures and notes.

 8. Allow breaks or changes of setting in longer classes